"Is such a thing even possible? Yes, it is!

 This show provides examples of:

 - Blatant Lies: The entire show.
 All the lies and deception are picked apart by Ancient Aliens Debunked.
-Notable is presenting 19th and 20th century New Age texts as ancient texts, deliberate mistranslations, deliberate presenting false dates, not citing actual sources, quote mining, and presenting hoaxes as true (such as the infamous Crystal Skulls).
-All and all, the show is one big lie that is getting far, far too much attention and all the 'experts' should be sued for misinformation and thrown out of the academic community, if they were even in it to begin with.
+Notable is presenting 19th and 20th century New Age texts as ancient texts, deliberate mistranslations, deliberately presenting false dates, not citing actual sources, quote mining, and presenting hoaxes as true (such as the infamous Crystal Skulls).
+All and all, the show is one big lie that is getting far, far too much attention.

 - Beethoven Was an Alien Spy: